kaby76/swigged.llvm/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/7sb44ofy24qftk3j?svg=true)](https://ci.appveyor.com/project/kaby76/swigged-llvm)

 This project is a [SWIG](http://swig.org)-generated wrapper of LLVM-C for C#.
-Swigged.LLVM is based upon [SharpLang](https://github.com/xen2/SharpLang), which is defunct, and was a compiler for Microsoft's [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language).
+Swigged.LLVM is based upon [SharpLang](https://github.com/xen2/SharpLang), which is defunct, a compiler for Microsoft's [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language).

-Swigged.LLVM recovers the SWIG wrapper for LLVM-C in Sharplang, drops the CIL reader and compiler, and extends the API to contain additional LLVM-C functionality.
-Swigged.llvm cleans up some of the problems with the original wrapper in SharpLang, adds more tests of the API, and adds several examples.
+Swigged.LLVM recovers the SWIG wrapper for LLVM-C in Sharplang, drops the CIL reader and compiler, extends the API to contain additional LLVM-C functionality, cleans up the problems with the original wrapper from SharpLang, and adds more tests and examples of the API.

 While there are downloadables from LLVM.org (http://releases.llvm.org/download.html#5.0.1), these binaries do not contain the LLVM infrastructure that Swigged.LLVM can use.
 Swigged.LLVM is built with binaries built from a Git repository that is a clone of the LLVM git mirror.
-The cloned repository contains tags and binaries for LLVM-C.
+The cloned repository, located at [https://github.com/kaby76/llvm](https://github.com/kaby76/llvm), contains tags and binaries for LLVM-C.
-The repository address is [https://github.com/kaby76/llvm](https://github.com/kaby76/llvm).
 The build scripts for LLVM itself are in Swigged.LLVM:
 [https://github.com/kaby76/swigged.llvm/tree/master/swigged-llvm/llvm](https://github.com/kaby76/swigged.llvm/tree/master/swigged-llvm/llvm).
-It uses Cmake, and works on Windows and Ubuntu.
+Cmake is used to create a release, and works on Windows and Ubuntu.
+What is delivered in Swigged.LLVM is a complete, self-contained library for LLVM-C.

-Note, I specifically chose not to publish the native library swigged-llvm-native.dll (.so) in Nuget.org as a separate sub-project.
+I specifically chose not to publish the native library swigged-llvm-native.dll (.so) in Nuget.org as a separate sub-project.
 It makes no sense to use the native library without the accompanying C# library Swigged.LLVM.dll.
 Further, Nuget.org is quite cluttered with dead and/or dubious sub-projects.